mac-comp240/activities_floating_point/README.md

 <p>(-1)<sup>s</sup>   x  M   x   2<sup>E</sup></p>

-In the case of denormalized values, which are used for small numbers, the exp bits are all zero.
+In the case of denormalized values, which are used for small numbers, the exponent bits are all zero.

 1. How is the exponent E computed for the *denormalized* numbers in 32-bit